syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 1. Add the required assembly references to the pcl and renderer projects as discussed in the [Assembly deployment](#assembly-deployment) section.

-2. Import SfDataGrid control namespace Syncfusion.SfDataGrid.XForms.
+2. Import SfDataGrid control namespace as `xmlns:syncfusion="clr-namespace:Syncfusion.SfDataGrid.XForms;assembly=Syncfusion.SfDataGrid.XForms` in Xaml Page.

 3. Set the SfDataGrid control as content to the ContentPage.